ovainola/website_poller/README.md

 }
 ```

-Sites and urls as keywords are obvious, but in the rules, there are some things
+Urls as keywords are obvious, but in the rules, there are some things
 to note.
 When a html site is fetched using requests, rules are applied to that page
 to check the content.
 As seen above, "__contains__" and "__len__" are string methods,
 and used as keywords here.
 Values for these keywords are list of lists, in which